aidotse/PASEOS/README.md

 Note that at the moment only one power device is supported.
 Adding another will override the existing one.

-You can check the battery's state of charge and level in wattseconds with:
+You can check the battery's state of charge and level in Ws with:

 ```py
 print(my_actor.state_of_charge)